jeraldrich/blog/docs/multiprocessing_sqlalchemy_largefile_processing.rst

 However, when processing large files (1GB+), one cpu core will spike at 100% and the GIL will fight for CPU contention between parsing each line, filtering / inserting the data, and switching between threads.

+In this example, I have a simple table called chat_messages which is populated by parsing a large json file of JSON strings.
+The main point of this is to show how easy it is to use multiprocessing.

-In this implementation, I am using python multiprocessing to parse the large file in one process, and filter/insert the data in every other CPU avaliable.
+I am using python multiprocessing to parse the large file in one process, and filter/insert the data in every other CPU avaliable.
 This dropped CPU usage from 100% on one core, to 10-20% per core.
 When insering 10+ million rows into a mysql database, total time of using twisted / threaded vs multiprocessing dropped from 10+ minutes, to 2 minutes.

 I used the consumer producer pattern because then I could easily share one queue  between all of the different processes.
 One producer fills the queue with each parsed line from the log file, and a consumer is spawned per CPU core which consumes each line in the queue.